 Installing laminate flooring is a "tongue and groove" process.
 There is no adhesive or glue necessary.
 The process can begin along one wall, in a corner, or in the middle of the room; it doesn't really matter.
 The boards are fitted into each other, and the edge boards are fitted into the wall.

 Though laminate doesn't expand as much as hardwood, it is still made mostly of wood and will expand and contract at different times of the year.
 A small gap will be left at the edges (you won't be able to see it, but it needs to be there) to accept minor expanding due to moisture.

 Once it comes time to lay down the final row, some boards will need to be sawed off so that everything fits.
 The last row is a bit trickier lay down, but it's also the most satisfying.
-Finishing Up

 The floor is now pretty much done.
 In some cases, an elastic paste will be put into some of the remaining gaps.
 Any excess underfloor will now be cut away, and the skirting boards will be replaced but not anchored to the floor.
 The floor has been successfully installed, and all that's left to do is enjoy it.